FirelyTeam/firely-docs/firelynetsdk/client/setup.rst

     	var client = new FhirClient("http://vonk.fire.ly", settings)

-You can also toggle these settings after the clint has been initialized.
+You can also toggle these settings after the client has been initialized.

 To specify the preferred format --JSON or XML-- of the content to be used when communicating with the FHIR server, you can use the ``PreferredFormat`` attribute: